 Facility reference number Consumption (megaliters/year) How does this compare to the last reporting year?
-Please explain the change if substantive Facility 2 6571 Higher This year produced water has been included as consumption, which increases the overall number.
-Fresh water consumption was lower.
+Please explain Facility 1 12757 Lower In 2015 oil production from SeaRose was reduced.
+Water consumption similarly decreased.
+Produced water is included in consumption.
+Facility 2 7400 Higher General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
+Produced water has been included as consumption.
+Facility 3 3497 About the same No substantive change.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 3 3315 Higher This year produced water has been included as consumption.
-Fresh water consumption was lower, which increases the overall number.
+Produced water has been included as consumption.
+Facility 4 4392 About the same No substantive change.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 4 4525 Higher This year produced water has been included as consumption.
-Fresh water consumption was higher.
+Produced water has been included as consumption.
+Facility 5 1889 About the same No substantive change.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 5 1804 Higher This year produced water has been included as consumption.
-Fresh water consumption was higher.
+Produced water has been included as consumption.
+Facility 6 2398 Much higher 2015 was the first complete year of operation at this facility.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 6 444 Higher This year produced water has been included as consumption.
-Fresh water consumption was higher.
+Produced water has been included as consumption.
+Facility 7 1625 Higher Water consumption increased at this thermal project, due to variations that are a function of reservoir characteristics and project stage.
+Oil production also increased.
+Produced water has been included as consumption.
+Facility 8 2250 Higher Although higher, consumption was within the expected operational range.
+Facility 9 3146 Much higher 2015 was the first year of production at this facility.
 General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 7 1529 Much higher First complete year in operation.
-This year produced water has been included as consumption.
-Fresh water consumption was higher.
-General water volume variations at this thermal project are a function of reservoir characteristics and project stage.
-Facility 8 1749 Lower No significant change.
-Facility 9 141 This is our first year of measurement This is the first year of measurement.
+Produced water that is not recycled has been included as consumption.